Early Sporrans

 Our stock of sporrans and belts are offered at a good price, as they were bought when the British pound was a lot lower against the dollar than it is now.
 We plan to discontinue these when current stocks run out.

-If you are putting together a historical highland outfit, you would find either of the sporrans below to be suitable.
-Or, if you simply want to wear a sporran that is useful, and not dressy, these would work well.
+If you are putting together a historical highland outfit, you would find the sporran below to be suitable.
+Or, if you simply want to wear a sporran that is useful, and not dressy, this one would work well.

 A leather string closes the flap by looping over a cowhide button in front.